The question of, “Why do you want to work here?” is not limited to job interviews.

 For more bad answers to avoid giving, read 30 Bad Answers to Job Interview Questions.

-The answers above don’t stand out to the employer because they aren’t about the employer.
+The answers above don’t stand out to the employer because they aren’t about the employer and why you chose them.
 They make one of two mistakes:

 - Those answers, above, focus on the benefit of the job to you.

 While the employer probably wants you to be happy in the job, they don’t care about the benefit to you at this point.
 They want to know the benefit to them if they hire you.

 - Those answers don’t demonstrate your understanding of the employer’s needs.
 The employer wants to know that you are really interested in this job, and a vague or self-focused answer doesn’t show that interest.

 With these answers, you fade into the woodwork and get lost among the other job seekers who have not done their homework either.
 These answers will never get you far with an employer.